“Where I live”

 Wild flocks of helmeted guinea fowl have many predators.
 Local populations also may be affected by hunting and egg collecting, but generally speaking helmeted guinea fowl are common wherever the land will support them.

 At the beginning of the breeding season, when males are courting prospective mates, they become aggressive toward each other.
 The day is punctuated by fights and chases that may last 5 to 10 minutes and involve several males at once.
 A fight ends when the defeated bird crouches in submission or runs from the scene.
-During courtship, males display for the females and makes food offerings.
+During courtship, males display for the females and make food offerings.

 As pairs form and become stable, males vigorously defend their females from other males and predators.
 Pairs will choose a nesting site in tall grass or some other form of dense cover and build a nest on the ground by scraping out a depression and lining it with grass, feathers, and other soft materials.